Youth justice is for children and young people who have, or are alleged to have committed an offence.

 Youth justice family group conferences

-Youth justice family group conferences (FGCs) give the child or young person – with their whānau, victims and professionals – a chance to help find solutions when they have offended.
+Youth justice family group conferences (FGCs) give the tamaiti or rangatahi – with their whānau, victims and professionals – a chance to help find solutions when they have offended.

 -